putitsimply/christian-bible-explained/revelation.md

 * Different Christians interpret the details differently, but encouragement and resilience are central.
 * The ending stresses justice and a renewed world where suffering does not last.

+Revelation has strongly influenced art, music, and storytelling because of its vivid pictures.
+It is also one of the most debated books, because symbols can be interpreted in more than one way.

 [^gl_bible]: Christian sacred writings: many books and types of writing. ([Glossary](glossary.md#bible))

 [^gl_faith]: Trust; in Christianity, trusting God and Jesus. ([Glossary](glossary.md#faith))

+[^gl_apocalyptic_writing]: A symbol-filled writing style about justice and hope. ([Glossary](glossary.md#apocalyptic-writing))

 [^gl_god]: The main divine being in Judaism and Christianity. ([Glossary](glossary.md#god))